Using her master's in sustainable development, Susette helps Southern California water agencies carry out their water conservation projects.

-"Hydroponic" means making water do the work (hydro=of water, ponic=labor).
+"Hydroponic" means making water do the work (hydro = of water; ponic = labor).
 Because water can be transported easily through tubes, the indoor hydroponic way of growing usually involves the use of pumps to send water through tubes to a number of plants in pots.
 Plants grow more easily this way than in soil, because nutrients are already dissolved, hence more readily available to plant roots.
 As long as they have enough light, crops you plant this way grow faster and have bigger yields than they do in soil.

-Indoor Window Garden
+Indoor Window Garden Learning Project

 Windowfarms is one entrepreneurial company that developed from adapting the technology to urban living.
 They set up a system using inverted plastic bottles, tubing, and an air pump that could be installed in a well-lit window of a city apartment.
 Then they experimented with different types of crops to find out what would grow best.
-After doing the best they could on their own, they asked for help from anyone in the world who wanted to.
+After doing the best they could on their own, they asked for help from anyone in the world who was willing.

 Hydroponic Garden Product Development Strategy